The autochthonous minorities in Germany are represented on various political committees and commissions at a federal level.

 The challenge facing us all is to find effective avenues of communication so that minority concerns flow even more readily into federal and state parliamentary decision-making processes and are taken into account there.

-The basis for political participation is provided by the Minority Council and its Minority Secretariat in Berlin.
-There is also an office of the Federal Government Commissioner for Matters Related to Ethnic German Resettlers and NationaMinorities, within the Federal Ministry of the Interior.
+The Minorities Council with its Minorities Secretariat in Berlin forms the basis for political participation.
+There is also the Office of the Federal Government Commissioner for Ethnic German Resettlers and National Minorities, which is part of the Federal Ministry of the Interior.

 Consultative committees on issues relating to the Danish minority, the Frisian ethnic group, the Sorbian people, the German Sinti and Roma and the Low German language speakers’ group afford the various minorities and the Low German regional language contact with the federal government and the German Federal Parliament.
 Their focus is on the challenges specific to the various minorities.